amitilovitch/AD-FlightGear/README.md

 	```
 5. Click "fly" and wait until it's done loading.
 6. Put the playback_small.xml file in C:\Users\yourUserName\Source\Repos\azranohad\AD-FlightGear\AD FlightGear\bin\Debug.

    you can reach it from right click on the project name and "open in file explorer", and there in the bin\Debug folder put
    the playback_small.xml file.

+      You can also use the button on the main window of the app to load the xml file instead.

 7. Launch the app, upload 2 csv files of the flight data (the files should be different for the anomalies to be detected).